 Specific learning disability is a disorder in one or more of the basic psychological processes involved in understanding or in using spoken or written language that may manifest itself in the imperfect ability to listen, think, speak, read, write, spell, or do mathematical calculations.
 The term includes such conditions as perceptual disabilities, brain injury, minimal brain dysfunction, dyslexia, and developmental aphasia.
 The term does not apply to students who have learning problems that are primarily the result of visual, hearing, or motor disabilities; cognitive disability; emotional disturbance; or environmental, cultural, or economic disadvantage.

 Dyslexia Laws by State in the USA (2015) - dyslexia laws are applicable to dyscalculia

 - Every Child Succeeds Act, ESSA, 2015

-- Mandates: inclusion, Universal Design, MTSS, science-based interventions, specialized instructional support personnel, annual assessments
+Mandates: inclusion, Universal Design, MTSS (Multi-tier Systems of Support), science-based interventions, specialized instructional support personnel, and annual assessments

 3. American Psychological Association (APA) in its Diagnostic and Statistical Manual of Mental Disorders